BrenoAqua/Senren/README.md

 ### Others
 - A collapsible list for showing frequency of words.
-- English translations appear when hovering over Japanese sentences (only when available), with smooth transitions.
+- English translations appear when hovering over Japanese sentences (only when available).
 - Support for frequency sort.
 - ETC